 San Joaquin Kit Fox.
 Site preparation, project construction, and ongoing operational ground disturbance related to outdoor cultivation activities could impact San Joaquin kit fox if active dens are present on or within 200 feet of the project site and/or an individual is traversing the site.
 San Joaquin kit fox was determined to have high potential to occur within the project area due to presence of potential dens and suitable habitat and known CNDDB occurrences in the project vicinity.
 The project would impact a small area in relation to the regional habitat availability and the large amount of available open space surrounding the proposed project.
 Burrow complexes with evidence of historic use by San Joaquin kit fox were documented during the PAX surveys (PAX 2019a).
 Construction and implementation of the proposed project would result in disturbance to dryland grain crop and annual grassland habitats.
 For projects less than 40 acres in size, completion of a SIKF habitat evaluation form may optionally be completed to receive approval for a lower mitigation ratio than what is mapped for the project site, based on site-specific conditions.
 Mitigation must be fulfilled by contribution to the preservation of habitat through a conservation easement agreement, compensation to a predetermined mitigation bank, or payment of an in-lieu fee to the San Francisco office of The Nature Conservancy.
 A Kit Fox Habitat Evaluation form was prepared for the project by PAX (PAX 2019a) and submitted to CDFW on August 20, 2020 for review.
-CDFW made a preliminary determination that the project earned a score of 76 on the evaluation; which requires that all impacts to be mitigated at a ratio of three (3) acres conserved for each acre impacted (3:1).
-Total compensatory mitigation required for the project will be 17.55 acres, based on three (3) times 5.85 acres impacted (CDFW 2020).
+CDFW made a preliminary determination that the project earned a score of 81 on the evaluation; which requires that all impacts to be mitigated at a ratio of four (4) acres conserved for each acre impacted (4:1).
+Total compensatory mitigation required for the project will be 21 acres, based on four (4) times 5.25 acres impacted (CDFW 2020).

 Potential direct impacts to kit fox, if present, could occur during initial site preparation, construction, and operational activities that may directly result in take of an individual or entomb an animal in an active den.
 Indirect impacts include an increase in anthropogenic activities (e.g., site lighting, trespass outside of project footprint) that may deter denning, a reduction in the prey base for foraging kit fox, and alteration or removal of suitable habitat.
-Potentially significant impacts associated with project construction activities would be reduced to less than significant with implementation of BR-1, BR-3 through BR-5, and BR-11 through 14.
-Potentially significant with implementation of BR-11 through 14, and BR-16.
-Indirect impacts would be reduced to less than significant with incorporation of mitigation measures BR-11, which would reduce potential impacts related to trespass outside of the project footprint and site disturbance to less than significant.
+Potentially significant impacts associated with project construction activities would be reduced to less than significant with implementation of BR-1, BR-3 through BR-5, and BR-13 through BR-15.
+Potentially significant impacts associated with project operation activities would be reduced to less than significant with implementation of BR-13 through 16, and BR-18.
+Indirect impacts would be reduced to less than significant with incorporation of mitigation measures BR-13, which would reduce potential impacts related to trespass outside of the project footprint and site disturbance to less than significant.